 The justice system was created to help prosecute criminals and give just punishments for the crimes committed.
-When a fake crime is reported, it can be hard to prove innocence if there is inadequate evidence or it is a he said, she said type of situation.
-And while it should be “innocent until proven guilty”, that’s not how it always occurs outside the courts.
+When a fake crime is reported, it can be hard to prove innocence if there is inadequate evidence or if it is a he said, she said type of situation.
+And while it should be “innocent until proven guilty,” that’s not always how it occurs outside the courts.
 If you are falsely accused of a crime, what should you do and what are your rights?
-Here are three things to do.
+Here are three things to do:

 Don’t Say Anything